mediascape/discovery-audio-stream-controller/INSTALL.md

 This application was written as part of the MediaScape EU project, to demonstrate some of the project's capabilities.
+The idea is that you can find controllable devices on the same network and send audio streams to them using your browser.
+It uses mDNS in a Chrome app with a Chrome extension and a [Radiodan](http://radiodan.net/) installed on the same network.

+See [a short blog post](http://www.bbc.co.uk/rd/blog/2014-09-control-radio-mediascape) for more detail

 To install it as a simple demonstration, do the following: